Stacey-bee/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 File 1-strncat.c includes another function that concatenates two strings.
 File 2-strncpy.c includes a function that copies a string.
 File 3-strcmp.c includes a function that compares two strings.
+File 4-rev_array.c includes a function that reverses the content of an array of integers.